 Why have cost and utilization suddenly decreased after two years of steady growth?

 Milliman has released the 2017 edition of its triennial report on the estimated costs of U.S. organ and tissue transplants.
 The report summarizes average annual costs per member per month (PMPM), including utilization and billed charges, related to the 30 days prior and 180 days after transplant admission for organ and tissue transplants.
 This includes single-organ transplants such as heart, intestine, kidney, liver, lung, and pancreas, and a number of multiple-organ transplants; tissue transplants include bone marrow and cornea.

-While the findings vary greatly by transplant and population type, the study found that for all combined organ and tissue transplants, billed charges saw an average annual increase of 3.5% for those under 65, and 7.7% for those over 65 when compared to the 2014 report.
-The analysis also revealed a dramatic decrease in waiting times for kidney transplants and intestine transplants, while wait times for organs such as heart and pancreas have increased since the 2014 report.
+While the findings vary greatly by transplant and population type, the study found that, when compared to all combined organ and tissue transplants in the 2014 report, billed charges saw an average annual increase of 3.5% for those under 65, and 7.7% for those over 65.
+The analysis also revealed a dramatic decrease in wait times for kidney transplants and intestine transplants, while wait times for organs such as heart and pancreas have increased since the 2014 report.
 Survival rates have generally increased slightly when compared to Milliman’s previous report.